-Qualifier or License Placement Services for Contractor State Licencing
+Qualifier Placement Services for Contractor State Licensing

 API offers placement services for qualified licensed contractors for companies throughout the US.
 Placement services allows companies to be able to bid and perform services for companies that do not currently hold licenses in that state.
 It can be a temporary placement or long-term.